 Note that the PCE is not about functions or sets but rather concerns repeated application of some updating procedure to some state, and the history of states that results.
 In these terms, PCE states: For any updating procedure, either that procedure always yields simple results, or that procedure can be made to emulate any computation via an appropriate choice of initial conditions.
 Computation is therefore simply a question of translating input and outputs from one system to another.
 Consequently, most systems are computationally equivalent.
 Proposed examples of such systems are the workings of the human brain and the evolution of weather systems.

-In every system, there is some hidden threshold for complexity.
+Ok so in every system, there is some hidden threshold for complexity.
 And although it is often low, there are many things that fall below it and can therefore be reduced in one form or another.
 Traditional mathematics has very successfully explored what lies below this threshold.
 But most systems from traditional mathematics are in fact capable of showing irreducible complexity.
 In particular, the digits of real numbers, continued fractions, Diophantine equations, differential and difference equations, solvability by radicals, etc. But phenomena such as the complexity of the digits of π were just considered meaningless rather than indicative of a general class behavior.

 We know there is no general procedure do determine if a computation halts.
 Nevertheless, there is a partial solution: if a computation does halt, then can we always verify that it halts by explicitly performing the computation and waiting.
 But could there be a more efficient procedure of which we are unaware?
 Wolfram suggests that the answer is no. One of his central claims is that there exist computational systems whose behavior is computationally irreducible, meaning that there is no shorter way to determine the system’s behavior than by explicitly following its computation.
 If computationally irreducible systems do indeed exist, then there is no faster way to determine whether an arbitrary computation halts, then to explicitly perform that computation.

-Definition - Whenever a system is equivalent to Turing machines in its computational power, we say that it is computationally universal.
+Whenever a system is equivalent to Turing machines in its computational power, we say that it is computationally universal.

 Associate the Turing machine’s tape with the cellular automaton’s line of cells.